Driedorf: Transport

+The local bus line 480 serves Driedorf on the route from Westerburg station via Pottum, Stahlhofen and Rennerod to Krombachtalsperre.

 Sightseeing

 There are two lakes in Driedorf, the Stausee Driedorf, a man-made lake for flood control and hydroelectric generation between Driedorf (main town) and Mademühlen, and the Heisterberger Weiher just outside Heisterberg to the southeast.
 Also nearby is the Krombach Reservoir, also used for flood control and hydroelectric generation, which straddles the Hesse-Rhineland-Palatinate border.

 Noteworthy is the Evangelical Church on the Rehbach in Mademühlen.
 Built in the 11th century, it is Driedorf's oldest building.